Dawson Playfield Improvements

 Notable feedback from these outreach efforts suggested that for the play equipment, most participants preferred the swings, big globe climber, and double-decker spinner/climber.
 Participants also expressed an overwhelming preference to keep the baseball field.

-View the open house boards that include pictures of some of the improvement options.
+View the August Open House boards that include pictures of some of the improvement options.

 Dawson Playfield's is a popular neighborhood park located on the corner of 90th St. and Portland Avenue in Tacoma.
 Current amenities at Dawson Playfield include a covered picnic shelter lighted softball field (non-regulation), outdoor basketball and tennis courts, playground equipment, restrooms, uncovered picnic tables, and a walking track

 In 2017, we asked you to tell us how to improve Dawson Playfield.
 “Should we rebuild the tennis courts for $150,000 or should we build something else?”
 The tennis courts at Dawson Playfields are past their useful lifecycle and need to be replaced.
 Drainage issues and a high groundwater level have contributed to the condition of the courts caused wide cracks on the playing surface.